Evolutionarily Stable (Mis)specifications: Theory and Applications: Additional Results for Section

 \subsection{More General LQN Games}

-We turn to general incomplete-information games and provide a condition for a theory to be evolutionarily fragile against a ``nearby'' misspecified theory.
-This condition shows how assortativity and the learning channel shape the evolutionary selection of theories for a broader class of stage games and biases.
+We turn to general incomplete-information games and provide a condition for a model to be evolutionarily fragile against a ``nearby'' misspecified model.
+This condition shows how assortativity and the learning channel shape the evolutionary selection of models for a broader class of stage games and biases.
 We also relate the condition to the specific results studied so far in this application.

 Consider a stage game where a state of the world $\omega$ is realized at the start of the game.
 Players 1 and 2 observe private signals $s_{1},s_{2}\in S\subseteq\mathbb{R}$, possibly correlated given $\omega.$ The objective distribution of $(\omega,s_{1},s_{2})$ is $\mathbb{P}^{\bullet}$.
 Based on their signals, players choose actions $q_{1},q_{2}\in\mathbb{R}$ and receive random consequences $y_{1},y_{2}\in\mathbb{Y}.$ The distribution over consequences as a function of $(\omega,s_{1},s_{2},q_{1},q_{2})$ and the utility over consequences $\pi:\mathbb{Y}\to\mathbb{R}$ are such that each player $i$'s objective expected utility from taking action $q_{i}$ against opponent action $q_{-i}$ in state $\omega$ is given by $u_{i}^{\bullet}(q_{i},q_{-i};\omega)$, differentiable in its first two arguments.